Engineering-Research-and-Development/qu4lity-cloud-bridge/README.md

  </tbody>
 </table>

+You can download an example of Postman collection [here](docs/postman_collection.json)

 N.B **nginx** is configured to use **Basic authentication**, please remember either to configure it properly in _'nginx_conf'_ folder or to include the authorization header in your HTTP request as shown in the following example